signalfx/docker-zookeeper/README.md

 ===================

 This `Dockerfile` creates a Docker image that can be used as the base for running ZooKeeper within a Docker container.
-The ZooKeeper service is ran by the run.sh script which is in charge of setting up the ZooKeeper configuration from environment variables passed to the container when it is run.
+The run script is responsible for creating the ZooKeeper configuration based on the container's environment and starting the ZooKeeper service.

 The version of ZooKeeper is defined in the `Dockerfile` and generally points to the latest stable release of ZooKeeper.